jacyap/WordCounter/README.md

 Written by Jacinta Yap, 2020

 In (probably) my second year I realised that TeXstudio didn't have an easy way of displaying my word count.
-I thought this feature would be useful for when I was writing up my PhD Thesis using LaTeX, so using a combination of perl & python, I wrote this script to:
+I thought this feature would be useful for when I was writing up my PhD Thesis in LaTeX.
+Using a combination of perl & python, I wrote this script to:

 1. Count words in the main text body (skips all the LaTeX commands) for each chapter
 2. Sum up up chapter totals